Knowles Shaw

-Knowles Shaw (October 13, 1834 – June 7, 1878) was an American author and composer of gospel hymns.
+Knowles Shaw (October 13, 1834 – June 7, 1878) was an American writer and composer of gospel hymns.

 Biography

 Shaw was born in Butler County in southwestern Ohio.
 His family moved to Rushville, Indiana when he was just a few weeks old.
 He was a member of the churches of Christ, also known as the Christian Church or Disciples of Christ at the time.

 His best known work is the popular gospel song "Bringing in the Sheaves" (words).
 He also wrote "Tarry with Me" and a tune used with "We Saw Thee Not" among many other works.

 Shaw was a prolific evangelist, known for his wit, knowledge of the Bible, and ability to generate and maintain rapport with an audience.
 He baptized over eleven thousand people in his ministry.